Which place is cheaper, Fort Lauderdale or Cocoa Beach?

 When we compare the travel costs of actual travelers between Cocoa Beach and Fort Lauderdale, we can see that Fort Lauderdale is more expensive.
 And not only is Cocoa Beach much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Cocoa Beach would let you spend less money overall.
 Or, you could decide to spend more money in Cocoa Beach and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Fort Lauderdale would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Fort Lauderdale than you might in Cocoa Beach.

-Fort Lauderdale is bigger, and its population is about 13.7 times larger than the population of Cocoa Beach.
-When comparing the population of Cocoa Beach vs. Fort Lauderdale, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Fort Lauderdale has a larger population, and is about 10 times larger than the population of Cocoa Beach.
+When comparing the sizes of Cocoa Beach and Fort Lauderdale, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Fort Lauderdale and Cocoa Beach during the summer are popular places to visit.
+The summer months attract visitors to Cocoa Beach because of the beaches and the family-friendly experiences.
 Furthermore, the beaches, snorkeling, and the family-friendly experiences are the main draw to Fort Lauderdale this time of year.

 In the summer, Cocoa Beach is around the same temperature as Fort Lauderdale.
 Typically, the summer temperatures in Cocoa Beach in July average around 81°F (27°C), and Fort Lauderdale averages at about 83°F (28°C).